henryornellas/EJS-Blog/README.md

 # EJS-Blog

-This webpage was made for study purposes made using Node's Express.js, EJS, MongoDB and deployed with Cyclic.
+This webpage was made for study purposes using Node's Express.js, EJS, MongoDB and deployed with Cyclic.